-The country had been in my plans for a very long time and, finally, they started to make it easier for travelers in 2018.
+The country had been in my plans for a very long time and, finally, they started to make it easier for travelers.
+Well, not that easy, but definitely easier.

 I spent 1 week there traveling independently and visited Damascus, Homs, and Aleppo.